githubEdit

 • Amounts and fees are always in satoshis (1 BTC = 100,000,000 satoshis)

-• Fee rates are calculated automatically based on network conditions
+• Fee rates are calculated automatically based on network conditions if not provided

 Message Signing and Verification